How to Make Living Wall Art (wood-mounted planters)

 We LOVE Pistils Nursery’s Website for all sorts of plant tips, including how to water mounted epiphytes AND they even sell all sorts of plants, including cork-mounted options!

-We hope this post was helpful and that you’ll enjoy making these wall-mounted planters as much as we did!
+We hope this post was helpful and that you’ll enjoy making living wall art as much as we did!
 We’re far from experts when it comes to taking care of wall-mounted plants, so if you have any tips feel free to share them in the comments below!